-You are just starting and wondering if there is something you can do now that will have a positive influence on your business in the future?
+Are you just starting out and wondering if there is something you can do NOW that will have a positive influence on your business in the future?
 We have good news for you!
 You can grow your list before you have your branding, product, or even a business name and lay a foundation for lead growth.
 Read on to learn how!

 Find Your Audience

 “You can start growing your list from the very moment that you have your idea.” – Tessa Ashford

 Understand your target audience clearly before you do any marketing.
 Ask yourself, “who do you sell to?” and “what is the problem you solve?”
 Once you have that clear, you will be able to build your list and attract the people whose life your product is going to make better.

 If you worry that you don’t have a logo or even a name, don’t.
 You are going to fly under the radar for a while.
 Use a personal profile to connect with people.
 The process begins with the end in mind because you want to know whose problem you are going to solve with your product, service, or app.